Lowes Dalbiac Luard

 Lowes Dalbiac Luard (27 August 1872 – 1944) was a British painter.

 Early life

-Luard was born in Calcutta, the son of a colonel in the Royal Engineers.
+Luard was born in Calcutta, the son of Col. Charles Henry Luard of the Royal Engineers and grandson of Lt.-Col. John Luard.
 Educated in England, and having won a place at the University of Oxford to study mathematics at Balliol, he decided instead to study art, and in 1892 enrolled at the Slade School of Fine Art in London, where his contemporaries included Augustus John and Ambrose McEvoy.
 He left the Slade in 1897 and then studied in Paris under Lucien Simon and Rene Menard.

-He moved to Paris in 1905 with his wife Louey and their baby daughter Veronica and, except for the war years, lived in the city for almost thirty years.
+In 1901 he married Louisa Margaret Blackwell, and their daughter Veronica Mary (who later married Sir Maurice Lyell, a High Court Judge) was born the following year.
+In 1905 the family settled in Paris in 1905 where, except for the war years, Luard continued to live for almost 30 years.
 In Paris he became well known for his paintings and drawings of large working horses.
 Two of his most notable paintings, Timberhauling on the Seine (1914) and Percherons at Water (1911), are from this period.